 It is important to go to a living situation that supports you in avoiding unhealthy alcohol use.
 Some areas have housing options that provide a supportive environment for those trying to stay sober.

-Permanent and life-long abstinence from alcohol is the best treatment for those who have gone through withdrawal.
+Permanent and life-long abstinence from alcohol is the best treatment for those who have gone through alcohol withdrawal.